Islamic State claims California mass killers as followers

 NBC News said the house belongs to a man who authorities believe bought the rifles used in the attack.

-As investigators probe Wednesday's rampage as an act of terrorism, the White House said President Barack Obama will address the nation on Sunday evening to update the public.
+As the investigation continues, the White House said President Barack Obama will address the nation on Sunday evening to update the public and talk about terrorism.

 If the Dec.
 2 mass shooting proves to have been the work of people inspired by Islamist militants, it would be the deadliest such attack in the United States since Sept.
 11, 2001.

-Jeh Johnson, the secretary of Homeland Security, told the New York Times the country has entered "an entirely new phase" in the global threat from extremists.

-Enemies such as Islamic State have "in effect outsourced attempts to attack our homeland," he told the newspaper.
-"We've seen this not just here but in other places.
-This requires a whole new approach, in my view."

-FBI officials say Farook and Malik seem to have been inspired by foreign militant groups, but that there was no sign they worked with any of them or that Islamic State even knew who they were.
+FBI officials leading the probe say the couple seem to have been inspired by foreign militant groups, but that there was no sign they worked with any of them or that Islamic State even knew who they were.

-Estranged relatives of Malik say she and her father seemed to have abandoned the family's moderate Islam and become more radicalized during time they spent in Saudi Arabia.
+Estranged relatives of Malik say she and her father seemed to have abandoned the family's moderate Islam and become more radicalised during time they spent in Saudi Arabia.

-While Obama's team has not yet found evidence the couple was part of an organized group or broader terrorist cell, it said on Saturday that "several pieces" of information "point to the perpetrators being radicalized to violence."
+While Obama's team has not yet found evidence the couple was part of an organised group or broader terrorist cell, it said on Saturday that "several pieces" of information "point to the perpetrators being radicalised to violence."

-If that turned out to be the case, Obama said in a radio address, it would underscore a long-recognized threat: "the danger of people succumbing to violent extremist ideologies."
+If that turned out to be the case, Obama said in a radio address, it would underscore a long-recognised threat: "the danger of people succumbing to violent extremist ideologies."

 Islamic State also claimed responsibility for a Nov.
 13 series of attacks in Paris in which gunmen and suicide bombers killed 130 people.

-"Two followers of Islamic State attacked several days ago a center in San Bernardino in California," the group's daily online radio broadcast al-Bayan said on Saturday.
+"Two followers of Islamic State attacked several days ago a centre in San Bernardino in California," the group's daily online radio broadcast al-Bayan said on Saturday.

 An English-language version released later called them "soldiers" of Islamic State, rather than "followers" as in the original Arabic.
 That inconsistency could not immediately be explained.